 Depending on the type of TPD cover you have and what you’re claiming for, you may need to be totally or partially unable to work for it to come into effect.
 Some policies will also require that you meet a minimum period of disablement before you can make a claim.

-- An insurance broker offers independent advice
+- An insurance specialist offers independent advice

 - They know the fine print when it comes to Total and Permanent Disability Insurance.